steffenmueller4/steffenmueller4.github.io/_posts/2022-10-13-with-four-key-metrics-towards-development-excellence.md

 Essentially, no engineer really wanted to do the job that was assigned by lot.
 Although I experienced lengthy or difficult deployment processes in my career before and also in later career steps, that process was really a nightmare and needed to be changed.

-Since then, I am a huge fan of the practices proclaimed by the book Accelerate by Nicole Forsgren {% cite Forsgren2018 %} and the entire [DevOps Research & Assessment (DORA)](https://www.devops-research.com) program and its outcome, the [State of DevOps Reports](https://www.devops-research.com/research.html#reports).
+Since then, I am a huge fan of the practices described in the book "Accelerate" by Nicole Forsgren {% cite Forsgren2018 %} and the entire [DevOps Research & Assessment (DORA)](https://www.devops-research.com) program and its outcome, the [State of DevOps Reports](https://www.devops-research.com/research.html#reports).
 Simply, a deployment has to be the most natural thing in the world for the developers.
 New features should be shipped via fully automated processes in nearly no time to production, so that there is no overhead and can be done with every feature that has been finished or bug that has been fixed.
 Nowadays, also the term "developer experience" is connected to that goal (see also: {% cite Tiedemann2021 %}).